Aarogyaa Bharat

 • Chronic Obstructive Pulmonary Disease (COPD)

-Key Factors to Consider When Buying an Oxygen Concentrator
+Key Factors to Consider When Choosing an Oxygen Concentrator

 How to Use an Oxygen Concentrator Safely

-• Keep it away from open flames and smoking areas.
+• Keep it away from flames, smoking areas, and heat sources

 Maintenance and Cleaning Tips

-• Wipe the exterior with a damp cloth to keep it clean.
+• Wipe the exterior regularly with a damp cloth

-• Store in a dry, cool place when not in use.
+• Store the device in a cool, dry environment when not in use

 • Philips Respironics